micmejia/bible-dump/AMPC/Joshua/Josh 21.md

 The [first] lot came out for the families of the Kohathites.
-So those [^a]Levites who were descendants of Aaron the priest received by lot from the tribes of Judah, Simeon, and Benjamin thirteen cities.
+So those Levites who were descendants of Aaron the priest received by lot from the tribes of Judah, Simeon, and Benjamin thirteen cities.